hartenthaler/gramps-historical-facts/README.md

 For the links in the notes Markdown formatting is used;
 this should be enabled for your tree.
 See Control panel/Manage family trees/Preferences and then scroll down to "Text" and mark the option "markdown".
-If markdown is disabled the links are still working, but the formatting isn't so nice.
+If Markdown is disabled the links are still working, but the formatting isn't so nice.

 Select as user "Historic events" at the "Facts and events" tab.